mhagstrand/slate/source/includes/_api_multi-user.md

 ### <span class="jumptarget"> Enable multi-user support</span>

-As soon as you [enable multi-user support](/api#multiuser), it affects the Control Panel of any store with your app installed.
-If you already have an app published in the App Store, be mindful that this setting takes affect immediately.
-We recommend testing your multi-user support using a separate app in Draft status.
+As soon as you [enable multi-user support](/api#multiuser), it affects the control panel of any store with your app installed.
+If you already have an app published in the App Store, be aware that this setting takes affect immediately.
+We recommend testing your multi-user support using a separate app that is in Draft status.

 >NOTE: Let your customers know that you've enabled this feature!
 Otherwise, they won't know that they can start granting access to users.

 To opt in:

-1. Log into My Apps
+1. Log into **My Apps**.
 2. In the **Technical** panel, select **Multiple Users** in the **Supported Features** area.
 3. Provide a **Remove User Callback URI** in the **Remove User Callback URI** box.
 4. Save and close your app.

-### <span class="jumptarget"> About the control panel experience</span>
+### <span class="jumptarget"> About the control-panel experience</span>

 Store admins will be able to adjust user permissions to grant/deny access to your app for other store users.